Nikole Hannah-Jones chooses Howard over UNC-Chapel Hill

 But Hannah-Jones’ attorneys announced in late June that she would not report for work without tenure.

-Earlier this year, Hannah-Jones’ tenure application was halted because she did not come from a “traditional academic-type background,” and trustee Charles Duckett, who vets lifetime appointments, wanted more time to consider her qualifications, university leaders had said.
+Earlier this year, Hannah-Jones’ tenure application was halted because she did not come from a “traditional academic-type background,” and trustee Charles Duckett, who vets lifetime appointments, wanted more time to consider her qualifications, university leaders said.
 When the vote was taken Wednesday, Duckett voted to approve her tenure application.

-The previous decision by trustees to halt Hannah-Jones’ tenure submission sparked a torrent of criticism within the community.
+The previous decision by trustees to halt Hannah-Jones’ tenure submission sparked a torrent of criticism.
 It also laid bare a depth of frustration over what critics decried as the school’s failure to answer longstanding concerns about the treatment of Black faculty, staff and students.
 Those feelings came to the surface during the board of trustees meeting when students came face-to-face with board members and reiterated the problems they feel have been neglected.

 Hannah-Jones cited political interference by conservatives because of her work on The 1619 Project.
-She also noted the influence of a “powerful donor” to the journalism school, a reference to Arkansas newspaper publisher Walter Hussman. who revealed that he had emailed university leaders challenging her work as “highly contentious and highly controversial” before the process was halted.
+She also noted the influence of a “powerful donor” to the journalism school, a reference to Arkansas newspaper publisher Walter Hussman, who revealed that he had emailed university leaders challenging her work as “highly contentious and highly controversial” before the process was halted.

 “I went through the official tenure process.
 My peers in academia said that I was deserving of tenure.
-These board members are political appointees who decided that I wasn’t.”
+These board members are political appointees who decided that I wasn’t,” Hannah-Jones said.

 She noted that UNC-Chapel Hill is her alma mater.